rohitaragde/Loan_Repayment_Prediction/README.md

     ```

 ## Implementation
-Execute all the cells of the jupyter notebook sequentially starting with data acquiring followed by preprocessing and then model implementation, evaluation and prediction.
+Execute all the cells of the Jupyter notebook sequentially, starting with data acquisition, followed by preprocessing, and then model implementation, evaluation, and prediction.

 ## Authors
 - Rohit Annasaheb Ragde